Saturday, February 28, 2009

 After the kids were divided up by age they spent about 15 minutes at each rotation.

-This was the first year they had the Hammer Throw.
+This was the first year they had the hammer throw.

-Most of the kids just kept hitting themselves while trying this...not Ethan he was a pro.
-In fact he kept weaseling extra turns.
+Most of the kids just kept hitting themselves while trying this... not Ethan!
+He was a pro.
+In fact, he kept weaseling extra turns.

-There were also long jump, Frisbee, and tennis ball throw events.
+There were also long jump, frisbee, and tennis ball throw events.
 The evening ended with the 100 and 200 meter sprints.

 After the one and two year olds went they backed up the starting line for the threes and fours.